CarterCommunity/Carter/README.md

 This is not a framework, it simply builds on top of [Microsoft.AspNetCore.Routing](https://github.com/aspnet/Routing) allowing you to have more elegant routing rather than have attribute routing, convention routing, ASP.Net Controllers or `IRouteBuilder` extensions.

 For a better understanding take a good look at the [samples](https://github.com/jchannon/Botwin/tree/master/samples) inside this repo.
 The sample also demonstrates usages of elegant extensions around common ASP.Net Core types as shown below.

+Other extensions inculde:

+* `Bind/BindndValidate<T>` - [FluentValidation](https://github.com/JeremySkinner/FluentValidation) extensions to validate incoming HTTP requests.
+* Global `Before/After hooks` for every request
-Also included are extensions that use [FluentValidation](https://github.com/JeremySkinner/FluentValidation) to validate incoming HTTP requests.
-Along with all the HTTP verbs you can also execute Before and After hooks to the routes defined in a Botwin module as well as define routes to use in common ASP.Net Core middleware eg. `app.UseExceptionHandler("/errorhandler");`.  `IStatusCodeHandler`s are also an option as the ASP.Net Core `UseStatusCodePages` middleware is not elegant enough IMO. `IStatusCodeHandler`s allow you to define what happens when one of your routes returns a specific status code.
+* `Before/After` hooks to the routes defined in a Botwin module
+* Routes to use in common ASP.Net Core middleware eg. `app.UseExceptionHandler("/errorhandler");`.
+* `IStatusCodeHandler`s are also an option as the ASP.Net Core `UseStatusCodePages` middleware is not elegant enough IMO. `IStatusCodeHandler`s allow you to define what happens when one of your routes returns a specific status code.
 An example usage is shown in the sample.

 ### Where does the name "Botwin" come from?